-(a) A clearly articulated quality policy as well as a copy of the quality objectives of Patent Branch.

-- (b) The documents which define the scope of the QMS are not updated on our intranet site and no list of exclusions is currently available.
+- (a) A clearly articulated quality policy as well as a copy of the quality objectives of Patent Branch. - (b) The documents which define the scope of the QMS are not updated on our intranet site and no list of exclusions is currently available.
 The reasoning for this is that Patent Branch is currently in the process of updating its National QMS and since many of the elements and committees overlap between International and National the scope and exclusions are still in a state of development. - (c) The quality documents contain a list of the CIPO/PB management team and descriptions of the roles of all the groups associated with the Quality Management System. - (d) All processes and procedures within the PCT International operations and examination units are documented in mappings and work instructions.
 The process of continually updating and reviewing these documents is ongoing.
 All process mappings and work instructions are posted on our intranet site where they are available to employees.
 Additionally, training is offered from time to time whenever new processes or significant updates occur.
-In 2011, these mappings were expanded to include all classification processes. - (e) The mappings and work instructions for all International QMS processes and procedures also contain a detailed instruction on which resources are available and how they can be accessed.
+In 2011, these mappings were expanded to include all classification processes.
+In 2014 an extensive project was launched to map all of operations support processes, this project is expected to be completed by April 1, 2016 - (e) The mappings and work instructions for all International QMS processes and procedures also contain a detailed instruction on which resources are available and how they can be accessed.
 If a particular step in a process relies upon the use of an associated resource, the instructions on how to access that resource and properly utilize it are also documented.
-In 2011, these mappings were expanded to include all classification processes. - (f) Patent Branch is still in the process of completely updating its QMS for national examination work.
+In 2011, these mappings were expanded to include all classification processes.
+In 2014 an extensive project was launched to map all of operations support processes, this project is expected to be completed by April 1, 2016. - (f) Patent Branch is still in the process of completely updating its QMS for national examination work.
 Since many of the support systems and committees overlap for both International and National QMS we have not completely documented the interaction between the processes and the procedures of the QMS.
 These interactions are laid out in general terms in the 'terms of reference' which is defined for each Quality Committee or group, however these terms have not been recently updated or organized in a comprehensive manner.

-21.23 Indicate which types of records the Authority maintains, such as:
+21.20 Indicate which types of records the Authority maintains, such as: